Tommertom/NAZverryPie/README.md

 # How to use
-Write the debian image to your SD card and boot the RPI with it SSH to RPI and login as pi (or plug keyboard in, HDMI cable and log into the console) Download the latest version of the script by issuing the command: wget https://sourceforge.net/p/nazverrypie/code/ci/master/tree/nazverrypie.sh?format=raw -O nazverrypie.sh Run the script by issuing the command:
+Write the debian image to your SD card and boot the RPI with it SSH to RPI and login as pi (or plug keyboard in, HDMI cable and log into the console) Run sudo raspi-config and enable SSH in Interfaces
+Use putty to access the Raspberry Pi
+Download the latest version of the script by issuing the command: wget https://sourceforge.net/p/nazverrypie/code/ci/master/tree/nazverrypie.sh?format=raw -O nazverrypie.sh Run the script by issuing the command: